BCOA/bcoa.com/content/projects/crosby-loft-1/index.md

     type: image
     offsetWidth: "0"
 ---
 This 2300sf loft located on Soho’s quintessential Crosby Street offers ample square footage in a long and narrow floor plan.
 A partial wall dividing the public and private spaces of this residence breaks the floor plan in half, providing a friendlier proportion for the open kitchen, dining and living space, while still permitting views straight through the apartment to windows at the two extremes.
 The original loft materials - brick and heavy timber columns - are exposed throughout the living and dining area, with contemporary insertions to provide a comfortable kitchen and sitting area.
-Furniture selection by Tamara Eaton Design!
+Furniture selection by Tamara Eaton Design.

 See feature in [Dwell](https://www.dwell.com/collection/a-renovated-loft-in-soho-628c9992)